tobydriscoll/markdown-cv/index.md

 `1998`
  [9] T. A. Driscoll and B. Fornberg.
 A block pseudospectral method for Maxwell's equations: I. One-dimensional case.	 *J. Comput.
 Phys.* 140, 47–65.

  [8] T. A. Driscoll, K.-C. Toh, and L. N. Trefethen.
-From potential theory to matrix iterations in six steps.}
+From potential theory to matrix iterations in six steps.
 	*SIAM Review* 40, 547–578.

  [7] T. A. Driscoll and S. A. Vavasis.
 Numerical conformal mapping using cross-ratios and Delaunay triangulation.}